Overview of TensorFlow Versions

 2. Forward Compatibility: Considers a scenario where the developer or we can say the creator of a graph or a checkpoint is upgraded to a newer version of TensorFlow before the consumer uses it.
 That time this forward compatibility is used.

-In this article, we have seen how the versioning happens in TensorFlow and what are the different packages that are included as part of the upgrade and which are all the ones excluded.
+In this article, we have seen how the versioning happens in TensorFlow and the different packages included as part of the upgrade and which are all the ones excluded.
 How the old code is made compatible with the new upgraded versions, and how the compatibility works in TensorFlow and what TensorFlow does to implement support for handling the code between different versions.

 This has been a guide to TensorFlow Versions.
-Here we discuss the overview and different versions of the TensorFlow Version in simple and descriptive manner.
+Here we discuss the overview and different versions of the TensorFlow Version simply and descriptively.
 You may also have a look at the following articles to learn more –